Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 Location: Old Town Hall

-Opening times: 9am–9pm, closed on Mondays
+Opening times: varies by season, closed on Mondays & public holidays

 14. Check the time at the city clock